MollyAdamsson/elevated-eats/README.md

 I chose XXX color for the individual components

-The Icon and borde have a red color.
+The Icons and borders have a red color.

 The main text have a simple black.

-And the main backgground have a greyish tone.
+And the main background have a greyish tone.

 ### Typography